-Agar is very susceptible to contaminations.
-Especially at this stage it is very important to work very clean and with a steady and efficient hand.
+Agar is very susceptible to contamination.
+Especially at this stage, it is very important to work very clean and with a steady and efficient hand.

 Now you know how you can make agar media, we can continue with explaining the advantages of the usage of this agar media in Petri dishes.

 When your Petri dishes with agar media are ready, you can inoculate them with some spores.
-Take the print out of the zip bag with a sterilized tweezers, open de Petri dish and scrape some spores with the sterile scalpel so they fall on the agar media on several places.
+Take the printout of the zip bag with a sterilized tweezers, open de Petri dish and scrape some spores with the sterile scalpel so they fall on the agar media in several places.
 Close them quickly again and place them in the incubation room at 28 – 30 C.